-The key to the perfectly soft boiled egg, you ask?
+The key to the perfectly soft-boiled egg, you ask?
 Is the time it is bubbling away in a saucepan.
-As well a tablespoon of white vinegar added to the water, seems to make the egg hold up better.
+As well a tablespoon of white vinegar added to the water seems to make the egg hold up better.
 We tried this recipe with and without vinegar.
 As well we tried it at 2, 3, 4 and 5 minutes.
-At all times without vinegar, the egg white and yolk, would break easier when removing from the shell.
-With vinegar, at ll the times, the egg held up nicely.
+At all times without vinegar, the egg white and yolk would break easier when removing from the shell.
+With vinegar, at all the times, the egg held up nicely.
 Two minutes produced a watery egg, the white was the consistency of, well, how do you say this, snot.
-Four minutes, the white of the egg was a bit firmer but the yolk was getting a bit to dense for our liking.
+Four minutes, the white of the egg was a bit firmer but the yolk was getting a bit too dense for our liking.
 Five minutes, the white was pretty firm, and the yolk was getting very firm.
 Three minutes was perfect.
 The white was still soft but not snotty.
 The yolk was warmed throughout and still runny.
 The perfect soft boiled egg.
 In our opinion.

 Soft Boiled Egg

-As a regular reader you know Lenny loves EGGS – any old way.
-When I saw this particular recipe, in an issue of Donna Hay, I knew that he would love this soft boiled egg pasta dish.
-The roasted garlic, cheese and sweet, spring peas made the dish perfect.
+As a regular reader, you know Lenny loves EGGS – any old way.
+When I saw this particular recipe, in an issue of Donna Hay, I knew that he would love this softly boiled egg pasta dish.
+The roasted garlic, cheese, and sweet, spring peas made the dish perfect.
 As Donna would say, this dish was “Simple Made Simple” and ever so delicious!

 ** Don’t forget to check out our other delicious perfectly cooked egg dishes:

 - Perfectly Scrambled Eggs for breakfast and a Green Garlic Torte for dinner

 - Perfectly Fried Eggs for breakfast and a Fried Egg Sandwich for dinner

 - Perfectly Poached Eggs for breakfast and a Frisee Salad for dinner